infotorg/infotorg-api-jekyll-theme/README.md

 Optional keys:
 - `target` - adds a `target` html attribute to a navigation link.
 Possible values are: `_self`, `_blank`, `_parent`, `_top`. [[More details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a)]
 - `show` - Boolean flag shows/hides the navigation item.
 Possible values: `true`, `false`.
-- `type` - `soap` or `rest` flags that are used for api's version
+- `type` - `soap` or `rest` flags that are used for api's versions

 ### API versions
-The theme gives you an ability to add versions for API and proper documentation resources for each version
+The theme gives you an ability to add versions for API and proper documentation resources for an each version

 ![Api version for SOAP screenshot](docs/screenshots/api-version-soap.png)